-We now take online appointment requests.
+We now take limited online appointment requests.
 Please read the instructions carefully when requesting your appointment.
 Appointments are available Monday through Thursday each week.
-Because of limitations on the number and size of kennels available on any given day, your preferred appointment date may not be available.
+Because of limitations on the number and size of kennels available on any given day, your preferred appointment date may not be available through our online requests.
 The response time for online requests can be 2-3 business days.
 If your appointment is accepted, you will receive an email confirmation of availability.
 If we don't have availability on the day you request, we will call you to find an alternate date.
 To help us respond as quickly and efficiently as possible, please do not submit more than 1 online request per dog or cat.

 Ready to request an appointment?